RoboCupDev/robocup2014-docs/docs/groups.rst

-If we look at soccer competitions in general there are basically two things that are interesting: who and when is playing against whom and how is the result of that much going to reflect in some kind of general scoring.
+If we look at soccer competitions in general there are basically two things that are interesting: who and when is playing against whom and how is the result of that match going to reflect in some kind of general scoring.

 Sheduling matches
 ~~~~~~~~~~~~~~~~~